Who are we?

 11-12 November Griffith University, South Bank campus

-Scholars are invited to submit 200-300 word conference presentation abstracts, for the MMFF in Brisbane, hosted by the Melanesian Media Freedom Group and Griffith University’s HLSS and GCSCR.
+Scholars are invited to submit 200-300 word conference presentation abstracts, for the MMFF in Brisbane, hosted by the Melanesia Media Freedom Group and Griffith University’s HLSS and GCSCR.
 Presentations on media freedom in Melanesia will be given priority.
 Presentations on social justice, human rights, environmental and climate change reporting in the Melanesian media are also welcome.

-Academic Conference abstract submissions: Deadline Monday 30 September 2019
+Academic Conference abstract submissions: Closed

 Paper submission: Deadline Monday 20 January 2020